christofsteel/syng/README.md

 ### YouTube

-Configuration is done under `sources` -> `youtube` with the following settings:
+Configuration is done under `sources` → `youtube` with the following settings:

   * `enabled`: `true` or `false`.
-  * `channels`: list of youtube channels.
+  * `channels`: list of YouTube channels.
 If this is a nonempty list, Syng will only search these channels, otherwise YouTube will be searched as a whole.
   * `tmp_dir`: YouTube videos will be downloaded before playback.
-This sets the direcory, where YouTube videos are stored.
+This sets the directory, where YouTube videos are stored.
   * `start_streaming`: `true` or `false`.
 If `true`, videos will be streamed directly using `mpv`, if the video is not cached beforehand.
-Otherwise Syng waits for the video to be downloaded.
+Otherwise, Syng waits for the video to be downloaded.

 ### S3

-Configuration is done under `sources` -> `s3` with the following settings:
+Configuration is done under `sources` → `s3` with the following settings:

   * `enabled`: `true` or `false`.
   * `extensions`: List of extensions to be searched.
 For karaoke songs, that separate audio and video (e.g cdg files), you can use `mp3+cdg` to signify, that the audio part is a `mp3` file and the video is a `cdg` file.
 For karaoke songs, that do not separate this (e.g. mp4 files), you can simply use `mp4`.